He was on the way to the beach when he stopped at a store. He and the 19-year-old worker never walked out.

 Neither did Kisty Faylena Britt, the 19-year-old worker, inside the store.
 Both were murdered and the assailants fled the area.
 To this date, they haven’t been caught.

-According to the Robesonian, while Newman was in the store, three other people came in the store.
+According to the Robesonian, while Newman was in the store, three other people came into the business.
 Police said that Britt was shot in the forehead at close range, while one of the suspects took about $200 from the register.

 Newman had just exited the bathroom and was standing at the fountain drink counter when he was shot in the back of the head, police told the Robesonian.